AstraZeneca to co-promote J&J prostate cancer drug in Japan

-LONDON AstraZeneca has signed a deal to co-promote Johnson & Johnson's novel prostate cancer medicine in Japan, giving the British company a new drug revenue stream and bolstering its Japanese presence.
+LONDON AstraZeneca (AZN.L) has signed a deal to co-promote Johnson & Johnson's (JNJ.N) novel prostate cancer medicine in Japan, giving the British company a new drug revenue stream and bolstering its Japanese presence.

 Financial terms of the agreement, announced by AstraZeneca on Friday, were not disclosed.